Dadaisuk1/PlayersTrackerSystem/README.md

 ## Player Tracker System
 ### Powered by Django
->Overview

-The Player Tracker System is a user-friendly web application designed to track the statistics and gameplay history of your favorite players.
+>The Player Tracker System is a user-friendly web application designed to track the statistics and gameplay history of your favorite players.
 The application provides a simple and intuitive interface, ensuring ease of use while offering comprehensive updates on player performance.

 ---
 ### Teach Stack